Zwolle, St. Michael

 Zwolle Wet - original reverberation icluded.
 O.R.T.F. stereo recording technique was used to capture the sound of the instrument.
 The microphone pair was placed about 10 meters in front of the organ.
 Multiple releases supported for each sample.
 The reverberation time is about 5 seconds.
 The wet version of the Zwolle Organ Model is a part of the Surround version, only that the rear portion of the audio is muted in the rank routing dialog box before loading the virtual organ.

-In the version 2.5, All the ranks of the Zwolle Surround sample set are equipped with the dual channel tremulant model, which greatly enhances the Hauptwerk artificial tremulant behavior.
+All the ranks of the Zwolle Surround sample set are equipped with the dual channel tremulant model, which greatly enhances the Hauptwerk artificial tremulant behavior.
 Especially, if the surround sample set is used combined into a single stereo audio output, the tremulant sounds indeed convincing.

 - Screen resolution of 1200x1024 px at least.
 For the dual stop jambs, two touch screens are recommended (left and right one).